Bo-Lennart/bobatea/README.md

 ## PEP8 Validator Extension
 Running the pep8 validator extension within gitpod showed a number of errors and warnings.
 Among these where syntax errors such as 2 blank lines after classes, trailing white spaces, function etc. Furthermore, long lines have been shortened and class names have been changed to camel cased, starting with a capital letter.

-Regarding a few long lines I could not shorten a few of these because another pep8 warning came up as a result.
+Regarding a few long lines I could not shorten all of these because another pep8 warning came up as a result.
 Therefore I have kept these long and ignored that warning.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/pep8_validator.png)

-##
+## Manual Testing